Insta360Develop/CameraSDK-iOS/README.md

 };
 ```

-The following two stitching algorithms are encapsulated in HDR synthesis process:
+You can choose the following two algorithms for HDR synthesis, and the preferred algorithms is `INSSeamlessTypeOpticalFlow`.

 ```Objective-C
 typedef NS_ENUM(NSUInteger, INSSeamlessType) {